Additional Installation Information

 Step 12

 Select the VM and click Connect to launch the VM console.
-Click the start button to turn on the Cisco ISE VM.
+Click Start to power on the Cisco ISE VM.

 Figure 15.
 Start the Cisco ISE VM